 There are still water-saving measures in place that you should be aware of.
 Unfortunately it means that you won’t be able to have a 10 minute shower, but these are minor setbacks in what should be a memorable experience.

 You will probably see many signs at your hotel, and throughout the city, asking you to conserve water wherever possible.

 So what should you expect?

 On arrival at your hotel or guest house in Cape Town, you may be told what water-saving measures they have put in place, and given tips of how you can assist with conserving water.
-If you don’t see any signage or receive information, it is worth asking them about it!

 In shopping mall bathrooms you may find that hand sanitizer is on offer, instead of washing hands.